-The historic Old Town/Chinatown neighborhood spans two urban renewal areas.
-While it originally lay within the Downtown Waterfront URA, expansion of the River District boundaries in 2009 included portions of Old Town/Chinatown to help meet community goals and objectives for the area.
-In July 2014, Prosper Portland launched the Old Town/Chinatown Five-Year Action Plan, which outlines recommended steps and resources to create a safe, vibrant, economically healthy neighborhood that will maintain Old Town/Chinatown’s unique character and harness its opportunities.
-Thirteen key actions are identified to achieve three strategic objectives:
+The historic Old Town/Chinatown neighborhood spans two TIF districts.
+While it originally lay within the Downtown Waterfront District, expansion of the River District boundaries in 2009 included portions of Old Town/Chinatown to help meet community goals and objectives for the area.
+In July 2014, Prosper Portland launched the Old Town/Chinatown Five-Year Action Plan, which outlined recommended steps and resources to create a safe, vibrant, economically healthy neighborhood, maintain Old Town/Chinatown’s unique character, and harness its opportunities.
+The Action Plan was renewed in 2019 for an additional five years, with the following objectives:

-- Attract new neighborhood investment to activate key properties and improve district connectivity;
+- Attract new neighborhood investment to activate key properties and improve district livability;

 - Promote business vitality by increasing employment and retail activity; and